Artisan-Lab/tag-std/pre-RFC.md

 ## Terms: Safety Comments and Tags

-In the following document, we employ the term **safety comments** to indicate informal textual descriptions of **safety properties** or **safety requirements** that must be satisfied to ensure safety when using an unsafe API.
-It is the current form of safety descriptions employed by Rust.
+In the following document, we use the term **safety comments** to refer to informal textual descriptions of safety properties or safety requirements that must be satisfied to ensure safety when using an unsafe API.
+This is the current form of safety descriptions used in Rust.

-In contrast, **safety tags** describe safety properties with a formal languages, i.e., a [tool attribute] written in the form `#[safety::type::Prop(args, ...)]` where
+In contrast, **safety tags** represent safety properties using a formal language, i.e., a [tool attribute] written in the form `#[safety::type::Prop(args, ...)]` where
   - `safety` is a crate name or tool name,
   - `type` is one of `{precond, hazard, option}`,
       - precond denotes a safety requirement that must be satisfied before invoking an unsafe API.
 Most unsafe APIs carry at least one precondition.